-Although New York law does not prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization, an affirmative defense may be available.
+Although New York law does not prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses committed as a result of their trafficking victimization, an affirmative defense may be available.
 Specifically, N.Y.
 Penal Law § 230.01 (Prostitution; affirmative defense) provides,

-In any prosecution under section 230.00 [Prostitution], section 230.03 [Prostitution in a school zone], section 230.19 [Promoting prostitution in a school zone], section 230.20 [Promoting prostitution in the fourth degree], subdivision 2 of section 230.25 [Promoting prostitution in the third degree], subdivision 2 of section 230.30 [Promoting prostitution in the second degree], or section 230.34-a [Sex trafficking of a child] of this article, it is an affirmative defense that the defendant's participation in the offense was a result of having been a victim of compelling prostitution under section 230.33 of this article, a victim of sex trafficking under section 230.34 of this article, a victim of sex trafficking of a child under section 230.34-a of this article or a victim of trafficking in persons under the trafficking victims protection act (United States Code, Title 22, Chapter 78).
+In any prosecution under section 230.00 [Prostitution], section 230.03 [Prostitution in a school zone], section 230.19 [Promoting prostitution in a school zone], section 230.20 [Promoting prostitution in the fourth degree], subdivision 2 of section 230.25 [Promoting prostitution in the third degree], subdivision 2 of section 230.30 [Promoting prostitution in the second degree], or section 230.34-a [Sex trafficking of a child] of this article, it is an affirmative defense that the defendant's participation in the offense was a result of having been a victim of compelling prostitution under section 230.33 of this article, a victim of sex trafficking under section 230.34 of this article, a victim of sex trafficking of a child under section 230.34 of this article, a victim of sex trafficking victims protection act (United States Code, Title 22, Chapter 78).